AlejoClifton/studiogoldney_clifton_goldney/README.md

 -   REACT_APP_MESSAGING_SENDER_ID=102830192830912
 -   REACT_APP_APP_ID=1:1982301298:web:e572ff92ce82d1ee79fc67

-### Rutas de la APP
+### APP routes

--   / -> ItemListContainer -> es el router principal.
+- / -> ItemListContainer -> is the main router.
--   /category/:categoryId -> ItemListContainer -> es el router de categorias de productos específicos.
+- / category /: categoryId -> ItemListContainer -> is the router for specific product categories.
--   /item/:paramId -> ItemDetailContainer -> es el router de detalle de producto.
+- / item /: paramId -> ItemDetailContainer -> is the product detail router.
--   /cart -> CartContainer -> es el router de carrito de compras.
+- / cart -> CartContainer -> is the shopping cart router.
--   /checkout -> CheckoutContainer -> es el router de checkout.
+- / checkout -> CheckoutContainer -> is the checkout router.
--   /dashboard -> DashboardContainer -> es el router de dashboard.
+- / dashboard -> DashboardContainer -> is the dashboard router.

-### ¿Qué datos tiene un item al agregarlo al carrito?
+### What data does an item have when adding it to the cart?

-Los datos que tienen cuando lo agregas al carrito, es un objeto de {item, count};
+The data they have when you add it to the cart, is an object of {item, count};

--   Item -> es el objeto de producto que se agregó al carrito.
+- Item -> is the product object that was added to the cart.
--   Count -> es el número de productos que se agregaron al carrito.
+- Count -> is the number of products that were added to the cart.

-### ¿Qué datos tiene cuando generas una orden?
+### What data does it have when you generate an order?

-Los datos que tiene una orden son:
+The data that an order has are:

--   buyer -> es un objeto con los datos del usuario que realizó la orden.
+- buyer -> is an object with the data of the user who made the order.
--   items -> es un objeto de {item, count};
+- items -> is an object of {item, count};
--   total -> el precio total comprado.
+- total -> the total price purchased.

-## ¿Cómo funciona el proyecto?
+## How does the project work?

 ### `ItemListContainer`

-El ItemListContainer, contiene una lista de todos los productos que se encuentran en producto.
+The ItemListContainer contains a list of all the products found in the product.

 ### `ItemDetailContainer`

-El ItemDetailContainer, contiene los detalles de un producto específico, que este, es recibido por ID mediante el `useParams` de React Router.
+The ItemDetailContainer contains the details of a specific product, which is received by ID through the `useParams` of React Router.

 ### `CartViewContainer`

-El cartViewContainer, contiene una lista de todos los productos que se encuentran en el carrito de compras que el usuario eligió.
+The cartViewContainer contains a list of all the products that are in the shopping cart that the user chose.

 ### `CheckoutContainer`

-El checkoutContainer, contiene un formulario con restricciones para que se registren los datos del usuario y así sumarlo a la base de datos.
+The checkoutContainer contains a form with restrictions to register the user's data and thus add it to the database.

 ### `DashboardContainer`

-El DashboardContainer, contiene una lista de todos los productos que el usuario compró mediante su email.
+The DashboardContainer contains a list of all the products that the user bought through their email.

 ## Autor

-Alejo Tomás Clifton Goldney, Técnico Universitario en Programación, 21 años.
+Alejo Tomás Clifton Goldney, University Programming Technician, 21 years old.